-If you are using a framework agreement then the suppliers / contractors from the framework can be used.
-For information on how to select a supplier / contractors using a framework agreement please see para B3.3.6.
+If you are using a framework agreement then the suppliers from the framework can be used.
+For information on how to select a supplier using a framework agreement please see para B3.3.6.
+It is the Contract Administrator's responsibility to ensure the proposed framework agreement can be legitimately used by the Council, i.e. the Council or organisation type is named in the framework agreement.
 If EU Procurement Procedures apply please see para B3.3.7 for guidance.